-- You have an in-person visit every 12 months while receiving these telehealth services - Exceptions can be made to the above for certain circumstances - Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - You're not a new patient and - The evaluation isn't related to an office visit in the past 7 days - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment - Consultation your doctor has with other doctors by phone, internet, or electronic health record - Second opinion by another network provider prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)
+- Exceptions can be made to the above for certain circumstances - Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - You're not a new patient and - The evaluation isn't related to an office visit in the past 7 days - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment - Consultation your doctor has with other doctors by phone, internet, or electronic health record - Second opinion by another network provider prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)

-Services that are covered for you What you must pay when you get these services Podiatry services You pay a \$0 copay Covered services include: • Diagnosis and the medical or surgical treatment of Prior Authorization may be required. injuries and diseases of the feet (such as hammer toe or heel spurs).
-Referral may be required.
-Routine foot care for members with certain medical conditions affecting the lower limbs 5 You pay a \$0 copay per visit.
-Prostate cancer screening exams For men aged 50 and older, covered services include the Prior Authorization may be required. following once every 12 months: Referral may be required.
-Digital rectal examProstate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.
-Prior Authorization may be required.
-Referral may be required.
-Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
+Podiatry services

+Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs).
+You pay a \$0 copay

+Routine foot care for members with certain medical conditions affecting the lower limbs

+Prostate cancer screening exams

+For men aged 50 and older, covered services include the following once every 12 months:

+- Digital rectal exam - Prostate Specific Antigen (PSA) test

+There is no coinsurance, copayment, or deductible for an annual PSA test.

+Prosthetic devices and related supplies

+Devices (other than dental) that replace all or part of a body part or function.
 These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.

 You pay a \$0 copay for items \$100 or less and 20% coinsurance for items greater than \$100.

-Prior Authorization may be required.
-Pulmonary rehabilitation services You pay a \$10 copay per Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. visit.
-Prior Authorization may be required.
-Referral may be required.
+Pulmonary rehabilitation services

+Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.